linkedin/dagli/documentation/modules.md

 # Dagli Module Overview
 Dagli has a large number of modules; this overview is intended to help you find the class you're looking for (or the required JAR) when using Dagli.

+# `all`
+Includes all the other modules so clients can add a single Dagli dependency (at the cost of a somewhat bloated classpath!)

 # `annotation`
 Defines annotations (like `@Struct` or `@ValueEquality`) used by Dagli.
 Normally you do not need to explicitly depend on this module as it is transitively included by the `core` module.